sacha-renault/paper-replication/Attention Layer/readme.md

 - [Training ipynb file](./training_tranformers.ipynb): a notebook were basic training is implemented for sentence translation.

+## Knwon issue

+- Training loop and inference might be wrong.
+I feel i haven't 100% caught the **teacher forcing** thing.
+I have to double check is alright, first in the training loop, and then, in the generation process in `infer()` function.

 ## TODO

-- Reproduce training in the paper (see 5th part).
+- Reproduce training like in the paper (see 5th part).